A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Discussion

-Our results suggest that the previously observed texture bias in DNNs may in part be an artifact of the cue-conflict stimuli from \citeA{geirhos2019imagenet}.
-In fact, our results from Experiments 1 and 2 suggest a robust shape bias in all models using augmented versions of the same stimuli and a procedure that more aligns with the developmental setup.
-However, there is still one puzzling fact to explain. \citeA{geirhos2019imagenet} observed that humans tested using the original cue-conflict stimuli still showed a strong shape bias, despite the over-emphasized texture present in the stimuli.
+Our results suggest that the previously observed texture bias in DNNs arises, in part, from how texture is emphasized in both the foreground and background \cite{geirhos2019imagenet}.
+In fact, our results from Experiments 1 and 2 show that, despite variability in architecture and training, most models demonstrate a robust shape bias given stimuli with clean backgrounds when tested using a procedure that more closely aligns with developmental tests.
+However, there are still discrepancies between human and machine behavior that deserve more exploration. \citeA{geirhos2019imagenet} observed that humans tested using the original cue-conflict stimuli still showed a strong shape bias despite the exaggerated texture present in the stimuli.
 One possible explanation is that humans' shape decisions were influenced by the specific testing procedure used.
-In their experiments, despite the neutral instructions to not bias judgments towards shape or texture, participants selected their classification decisions by clicking on one of 16 shape-based icons, which may have subtly encouraged them to classify on the basis of shape rather than texture \cite{geirhos2018generalisation}.
+In their experiments, despite the neutral instructions to not bias judgments towards shape or texture, participants selected their classification decisions by clicking on one of 16 shape-based icons \cite{geirhos2018generalisation}.
+It is possible that the participants identified both the shape and texture classes in many stimuli, and since the task was somewhat ambiguous, the icons could have encouraged them to respond based on shape.
+Alternatively, models may be responding differently than people due to difficulties in segmenting the foreground of the images (i.e. the shape) from the background.
+Further work is needed to understand precisely why neural networks struggle with exaggerated background textures and if there are other ways for DNNs to match human behavior on the original cue-conflict stimuli.

+It is worth noting that both \citeA{baker2018deep} and \citeA{geirhos2019imagenet} performed other experiments in which they fill a silhouette (shape) from one class with a texture from another, similar to our $\alpha = 1$ condition in Experiment 1.
+Unlike our results, they find that texture is emphasized over shape.
+Their stimuli, however, are notably different.
+Filling a silhouette with a cutout from another image can not only erase internal features of the first category but can also introduce recognizable features from a different familiar category.
+These differences further highlight that the degree of shape bias in current models is highly dependent on task and stimulus details.
+Of the evaluations we consider, our Experiment 3 most closely mirrors the developmental procedure as run with children, although no single test seems to tell the whole story.